ibm-cloud-docs/vpc/vpn-ts-service-connection-down.md

 {: troubleshoot}
 {: support}

-A site-to-site dynamic route-based VPN connection in IBM Cloud might display a "down" status despite being attached to the Transit Gateway.
+A site-to-site dynamic route-based VPN connection in {{site.data.keyword.cloud_notm}} might display a "down" status despite being attached to the Transit Gateway.
 This situation typically arises from network issues, incorrect routing configurations, or unstable lifecycle states of the VPN Gateway or service connection.
 {: shortdesc}

 The service connection shows a "down" status even when it appears attached to the Transit Gateway.